May 6-8, 2025

 This session covers key design features, fabrication techniques, and 3-A Sanitary Standards provisions that enhance cleanability, prevent contamination, and ensure food safety.
 Gain practical strategies to achieve compliance and optimize operational hygiene.

-1:00 P.m. - 2:30 P.m.
+1:00 - 2:30 P.m.

 Skilled-Level Track